-- Cumulative effects may result following exposure\. - Limited evidence of a carcinogenic effect\.

-\ (limited evidence).
+- · Ingestion may produce health damage\. - Cumulative effects may result following exposure\. - Possible risk of harm to breastfed babies\. - \ (limited evidence).

 Reasonable care has been taken in the preparation of this information, but the author makes no warranty of merchantability or any other warranty, expressed or implied, with respect to this information.
 The author makes no representations and assumes no liability for any direct, incidental or consequential damages resulting from its use.
 For additional technical information please call our toxicology department on +800 CHEMCALL.